Chemotherapy uses anti cancer (cytotoxic) drugs to destroy cancer cells. The drugs circulate throughout the body in the bloodstream.

 When you have chemotherapy

 You might have chemotherapy after surgery for pancreatic cancer.
-You have chemotherapy to help lower the risk of the cancer coming back if your surgeon completely removed your cancer.
+The chemotherapy helps to lower the risk of the cancer coming back.
 This is known as adjuvant chemotherapy.

-For people who are fit you are most likely to have a drug combination called FOLFIRINOX or gemcitabine with either capecitabine or another drug.
-You might have gemcitabine on its own if you have any problems after surgery or are not so fit.
+For people who are fit, you are most likely to have a drug combination called FOLFIRINOX or gemcitabine with capecitabine (GemCap).
+FOLFIRINOX is made up of the chemotherapy drugs:

-You have FOLFIRINOX, gemcitabine and nab-paclitaxel as liquids into your bloodstream.
+You have most chemotherapy drugs for pancreatic cancer as liquids into your bloodstream.
 Capecitabine is a tablet that you swallow.